ikumen/today-i-learned/posts/til/ttt-with-minimax.md

 For each potential move, it runs minimax until the end of a game, and passes back at each turn the maximizing or minizing value based on the descendent turns.
 After all potential moves have been explored, it makes the move corresponding to the the simulation that returned the maximum value.

 The algorithm is a pretty straight-forward recursive function, each recursion switching between maximizing or minimizing.
 The base case is when a player wins, a tie or a max recursion depth is reached.
-A heuristic we haven't considered is when there are duplicate outcomes (e.g, more than a single winning move), but different search path lengths.
+A heuristic we haven't considered is when there are duplicate outcomes (e.g. more than a single winning move), but different search path lengths.
 How do we take the shortest path to the most successful outcome.

 So in the implementation, I also used the current depth to give us an additional heuristic to improve our decision making, yielding the shortest path possible to our desired outcome.